kweku-xvi/kweku-xvi/README.md

 - 👋 Hi, I’m @kweku-xvi
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML, CSS & JavaScript
 - 💞️ I’m looking to collaborate on projects
-- 📫 Reach me @_kweku_xvi on Twitter
+- 📫 Reach me @kwekuxvi_ on Twitter

 <!---
 kweku-xvi/kweku-xvi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.